SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 - **StringIndexOutOfBoundsException**

-Attempts to convert an inappropriate string to one of the numeric types:
+The code attempts to convert an inappropriate string to one of the numeric types:

 - **NumberFormatException**